Wendellab/MoundKeyCottons/README.md

 ### Codes following the data analysis order presented in the paper, including:

-This is needs some work to clean the code and put things in a logical ways! - Weixuan is on it   😝

 ####  ▪️ Pop gene analysis (PCA, NJ-tree, Structure)
 1. All AD1 65 samples' raw reads were trimmed with [Trimmomatic](https://github.com/usadellab/Trimmomatic.git).